LimXplorer/incident-management/README.md

 **Q:** Why should you open **app/incidents/webapp/manifest.json** and remove the leading **/** from the **uri** parameter?

 **A:** This is necessary because dataSource URIs must be relative to the base URL, meaning they should not start with a slash.
 Additionally, Business Service UIs must be stored in the HTML5 Application Repository and marked as   public: true   in their manifest.json files to be accessible from an application router running in a different space.
 Removing the leading slash ensures correct URI resolution.

+**Q:** How do the components in an MTA file work together when deploying a CAP application to SAP BTP?

+**A:** The components interact as follows during a user request:
+User Browser
+   │
+   ├─> Work Zone (Central Entry Point)
+   │
+   ├─> App Router (Request Routing)
+   │
+   ├─> CAP APP (Backend Service Layer)
+   │   │
+   │   ├─> Database (Data Storage)
+   │   │
+   │   └─> Destination (Access External Services)
+   │
+   └─> HTML5 Repository (Frontend Application)

+**Q:** What is the difference between modules and resources in SAP CAP MTA?
+**A:** In SAP CAP MTA, modules are the self-contained units of the application that are developed, packaged, and deployed.
+They encapsulate specific functionalities, such as business logic or user interfaces.
+Resources, on the other hand, are the external services or infrastructure components required by modules at runtime, such as databases or authentication services.
+Essentially, modules are the building blocks of the application, while resources provide the necessary infrastructure for them to function.